 When you’re looking for work-at-home opportunities you're bombarded with information, websites, and job leads that all claim to be the next best thing.
 They sound good — but are they legitimate?
-I know the uncertainty, because when I started my work-at-home search I was in the same boat.
+I know the uncertainty because when I started my work-at-home job search I was in the same boat.
 It's why I created this website.

 Through all of my research, I've found some simple ways you can significantly decrease your chances of falling prey to a scam.

-Here's how to find work-at-home jobs that are legit:
+Here's how to find work-at-home jobs that isn't a scam.

 Take your time and research the company or business opportunity extensively.
 A simple way to do this is through a Google search.
 If someone has been burned in the past by the company they may have written a negative review — dig around and see what you find both negative and positive.
 Searching by the company's name and the keywords “scam” or “reviews” will populate the quickest results.
 Make sure you go beyond the first page of the search results — sometimes negative reviews get buried.

 Don’t just assume they are a member, try to click on the symbol; it should link to their review and rating on the BBB site.
 If it does not, do a manual search on the BBB site – you can search by the company's name, URL, phone number, or email address.

 The Ripoff Report is a website where consumers from around the globe can file complaints against companies and businesses.
 The site consists of user-generated reviews and covers a wide variety of topics such as … checking and credit card theft, unscrupulous business practices, and fraudulent employment and business opportunities.
 Use the search function to explore potential clients, employers, and business opportunities.